bhdrYildiz/bhdrYildiz/README.md

 ### Hi there 👋 , I'm   Bahadır 🙂 Welcome to my github profile page.
 I'm interested in frontend technologies.
 Recently, I've been developing myself in the frontend field.
-I've been working on react, node.js, next.js.
+I've been working on javascript react, node.js, next.js.